 Quizlet and Quizalize

 Quizlet allows you to create flashcards and play a variety of games with these.
 I like the matching game (for teams of students at the IWB or for homework) and Quizlet Live, which works a little like Kahoot.
-Quizalize (also known as Zzish) is a website which allows you to import Quizlet flashcards to play with your students in other formats.
+Quizalize (also known as Zzish) is a website which allows you to import your Quizlet flashcards to play with your students in other formats - for example as a multiple choice quiz.

 I've mentioned Quizbusters in the games section on this site.
 You can browse for ready made quizzes or make your own.
 It has the advantage that you don't have to log in (or remember passwords), but you will need to save the address of the page you create, and if you make a mistake typing the questions, you can't go back in and fix it once you've finished editing.
 However, in 2020 Adobe ended support for Flash Player which means that it will be much harder to access these games now.